dimidp/exam/README.md

 ## Introduction

-this is the exam projekt for Pierre Zimmermann and Dimitrios Patsiomitrios.
+this is the exam projekt for Pierre Zimmermann(3412747) and Dimitrios Patsiomitros(4999720).

 ## Project Structure